joegreene/CS_121_Fall_2014/Weekly Work/README.md

 Weekly Work
 ===========

-This is the main directory for all the activities that we have gone over
+This is the main directory for all the activities that we have gone over .
+I fill out the "activity" parts after the SI session has occurred, primarily because I won't know what we actually covered until the session is finished.

 For some weeks I may choose to upload practice projects, that is, if we either worked on some during the SI session or I felt generous.
 Either way, they aren't